 - 1/2 cup all-purpose flour

-- 1/4 teaspoon ground pink peppercorns you can smash them with a mortar and pestle or use a spice grinder
+- 1/4 teaspoon freshly ground pepper you can smash peppercorns with a mortar and pestle, use a spice grinder, or in a pinch you can purchase ground pepper

 - 1/2 teaspoon cinnamon